remix-run/react-router/docs/hooks/use-navigate.md

 </details>

-The `useNavigate` hook returns a function that lets you navigate programmatically, for example after a form is submitted.
+The `useNavigate` hook returns a function that lets you navigate programmatically with/or without payload, for example after a form is submitted.
 If using `replace: true`, the navigation will replace the current entry in the history stack instead of adding a new one.

 ```tsx
 import { useNavigate } from "react-router-dom";